 Day 5 – Legoland

 When we were planning our trip in Bavaria we found out that there is a Legoland.
 Of course, our boys insisted we fit visit to Legoland into the itinerary.
-So, here we go – our Day 5 of our Bavarian trip was mostly spent in Legoland.
+So, here we are – Day 5 of our Bavarian trip was mostly spent in Legoland.
 We had fun at the rides, admiring big structures made of Lego and just chilling out in the middle of our busy itinerary.

 If you are not interested in Legoland, either head straight to Rothenburg ob der Tauber or consider other stops on the way there.
 Some of the points of interest are Partnachklamm and Kuhfluchtwasserfälle – both are beautiful nature areas with gorges, waterfalls and hiking trails, and Mittenwald – a pretty little Alpine village.